University of Warwick: Twenty-first century

 In September 2013, it was announced that a new National Automotive Innovation Centre would be built by WMG at Warwick's main campus at a cost of £100 million, with £50 million to be contributed by Jaguar Land Rover and £30 million by Tata Motors.
 The centre will open in Summer 2018.
 The building was opened by HRH The Prince of Wales on 18 February 2020.

 In July 2014, the government announced that Warwick would be the host for the £1 billion Advanced Propulsion Centre (APC), a non-profit organization that facilitates funding to UK-based research and development projects developing low-carbon emission powertrain technologies.
 The APC manages a £1 billion investment fund, which is jointly supplied by the automotive industry – via the Automotive Council – and the UK government through the Department for Business and Trade and managed by Innovate UK.

 In September 2015, Warwick celebrated its 50th anniversary and was designated "University of the Year" by The Times and The Sunday Times.
 In December 2017, the university announced it would not continue with a project to open a Campus in Roseville, California.
 The university had spent £1.2 million on the project.

 In 2023, the students' union voted for all the union-run catering to offer all plant-based meals.
 The vote was supported in order to reduce climate change emissions.
-By the following academic year, the menus will be 50% vegan and then will be fully plant-based by 2027.
-It is the eighth student union at a U.K. university to adopt plant-based catering.
+According to plan, by the following academic year, the menus would be 50% vegan and then would be fully plant-based by 2027.
+It was the eighth student union at a U.K. university to adopt plant-based catering.
+Only 4,5% or 1,472 students out of 28,621 voted in ballot, among whom 772 voted in favour of plan.
+In 2024 this decision was revoked by students' union trustees due to "practical and financial challenges involved with such a significant transition".